maxchang3/newmd/README.md

 <sup>\* The default output path is `./src/data/blog`.</sup>

-See `newmd --help` for more details.
+See `newmd --help` for more details, you can install it globally for convenience.

 ## Config file